 Suppose that $\cZ$ is an irreducible closed substack of $\sA_g^P$ with $\cZ.L_g^{\dim \cZ}=0$, so that $\cZ$ lies in $\Exc(L_g)$.
 If $\sZ\cap \sA_g^{part}$ is not empty, then $\sZ$ lies in $\sA_{1,g-1}^P$, as desired.
 So we can suppose that $\sZ$ lies over $A_{g-r}^{Sat}$, but not over $A_{g-r-1}^{Sat}$, where $r\ge 2$.
 Then $\sZ$ lies in some $\bsX_r$.

 Note first that $r<g$, since $L_g$ is ample on the fibre $\pi^{-1}(A_0^{Sat})$ of $\pi$.
-(This is the statement that $-D_g$ is $\pi$-ample, which holds because, as a toridal compactification, $\sA_g^P$ is defined by taking a convex hull.)
-Also, we assume, as an induction hypothesis, that $L_h$ is semi-ample on $\sA_h^P$ for all $h<g$.
+(This is the statement that $-D_g$ is $\pi$-ample, which holds because, as a toroidal compactification, $\sA_g^P$ is defined by taking a convex hull.)

 Once again we can use a torus action to construct a rational equivalence $\sZ\sim\sZ_0=\sY+\sW$ where $\sY$ lies in $\bsU^r_{g-r,\s}$ and the fibres of $\sW\to A_g^{Sat}$ are of strictly positive dimension.